 Your model is equipped with the newest TQi 2.4GHz transmitter with Traxxas LinkTM Model Memory.
 The transmitter has two channels for controlling your throttle and steering.
 The receiver inside the model has 5 output channels.
 Your model is equipped with one servo and an electronic speed control.

 TRANSMITTER AND RECEIVER

-Not used 'Accessory sensor ports for use with standard voltage/temperature and RPM telemetry sensors (see Traxxas.com and included materials for more information
+^{} Accessory sensor expansion port for use with the Telemetry Expander Module (see Traxxas.com and included materials for more information)

 VXL-3s ELECTRONIC SPEED CONTROL

 INSTALLING TRANSMITTER BATTERIES